Powering Communities with over 1MW of Solar.

 The solution:

-Any income projects makes through Repowering London go into a Community Fund, and into projects that benefit the local community.
+Any income projects make through our client go into a Community Fund, and into projects that benefit the local community.
 The co-ops will raise more than £200,000 for Community Funds across London.

 These systems were funded through Power Purchase Agreements (PPAs), backed by community investment.
 Unlike traditional PPAs where profits leave the area, these are structured to reinvest back into local projects, from fuel poverty support to local education and sustainability initiatives.

-One standout installation is a 112kWp rooftop system at a local Primary School, delivered by Carbon3 for a volunteer-led co-operative supported by our client.
+One standout installation is a 112kWp rooftop system at local St Stephen’s Primary School, delivered by Carbon3 for a volunteer-led co-operative supported by our client.

 Funded through local investment, the system: